gsf/whiskers.js/README.md

 About
 -----

+Whiskers is a templating system focused on template readability.
+By limiting template options, the processing and formatting of data is kept separate from the design of its display.

 At around 100 lines of code, Whiskers.js may be the smallest mustachioed templating system, compiling templates to pure, incorruptible JavaScript for quick execution.
 Take a look at [the code][code]!
 It's straightforward and